maksimyaromin/maksimyaromin.github.io/index.md

               date_from: 2019-01-14
               location: Minsk, Belarus
               achievements:
-                - "Analysis of the application code to identify performance issues and in order to use the best development practices in Angular"
+                - "Analysis of the application code to identify performance issues and to use the best development practices in Angular"
                 - "Developer consultation on Front-End issues"
                 - "Management of a team for the development of the I-9 Platform application - an I-9 electronic circulation service.
 Code review for team members"
                 - "Internal CSS framework development and application redesign"